Sv443-Network/JokeAPI/.github/Contributing.md

 6. Add yourself to the `contributors` object in the [`package.json`](../package.json) file :)
     <!-- - **If it doesn't exist or is empty** please add it using the second format on [this website](https://flaviocopes.com/package-json/#contributors) -->
 7. Submit a pull request on your forked repository, selecting `Sv443/JokeAPI` as the base repo and `master` as the base branch and selecting `YourUsername/JokeAPI` as the head repo and `YourBranch` as the compare branch
-    - If your pull request is not ready to be merged yet, you can add `[WIP]` to the beginning of the title which will tell the repo maintainer(s) and automated scripts not to merge it yet.
+    - If your pull request is not ready to be merged yet (work in progress or needs feedback), please mark your PR as a draft
 8. Request a review from me (Sv443).
 9. Check if the CI script and other checks for your pull request were successful (they can be found below the comments).
     - **If they were unsuccessful:** view the log, fix the errors, commit the code and push to the same branch.
 This will automatically update your pull request and re-run the checks.